BlessingDanalyst/DataAnalysesProject/README.md

 # DataAnalysesProject
-Exploring various data analysis techniques, this project will content sample data set and visualization for learning purposes.
+Exploring various data analysis techniques, this project will content sample dataset and visualization for learning purposes.